 - Console-mounted computers

-The Wrist Watch Style Dive Computer
+Wrist Watch Style Dive Computer

 This category of dive computer is mostly preferred by the divers because it is easy to wear and use as compared to others.
 This dive computer looks just like a regular wrist watch but it actually allows divers to carry a mini computer on their wrist.

 The style of the wristwatch makes it easier for the divers to view the screen of the small computer while swimming deep in the ocean.

-Features of a Standard Dive Computer
+Features of a Beginner Dive Computer

 - It has a display which is easily readable however the color of the display depends on the style of the dive computer.

 - The display of a dive computer shows important information such as the total time of the dive, depth of the dive, no stop limits, ascent rate, no stop time remaining, emergency decompression, low battery warning and all the information regarding the previous dive.